 How to make this recipe

-- First cream the caster sugar and butter together in a mixer. (image 1)
+- First cream the caster sugar and butter together in a mixer, using a paddle not a whisk. (image 1)

-- Add the egg, and mix until smooth. (image 2)
+- Add the egg, and mix until smooth to the cream mixture. (image 2)

 - Add ⅓ of the flour with the salt, mix well. (image 3)